CynthiaGichuki/MaliYaLeo/README.md

 - Weather patterns were not sourced from a formal dataset instead, general knowledge of Kenya’s seasonal climate (harvest & planting seasons) was applied when interpreting price trends.
 - Some market price anomalies were capped at 99th percentile to handle outliers.
-- Forecast accuracy is highest for 7–14 days uncertainty increases past 30 days.
+- Forecast accuracy is highest for 7 days uncertainty increases past 30 days.

 ##  Next Steps & Future Enhancements

 * Add more contextual features like integrate transport costs, inflation data, weather insights and supply volume to improve model accuracy.
 * Scale the model to other East African markets  extend beyond Kenya for regional price forecasting.
 * Deploy an API & web dashboard to provide real-time price data access for farmers, traders and policymakers.
-* Launch USSD & SMS service via Africa’s Talking  to ensure rural farmers without smartphones can access price forecasts.
+* Launch USSD service via Safaricom or Airtel to ensure rural farmers without smartphones can access price forecasts.